monoscope-tech/apitoolkit-landing/blog/improve-your-workflow-with-apitoolkit/index.md

  console.log(`Example app listening on port ${port}`);
 });
 ```
-At this point, APItoolkit has already started to capture the necessary changes in your applications.
+At this point, monoscope has already started to capture the necessary changes in your applications.

 ![alt](./chnages%20and%20errors.png)

 Notice how each change is recorded and grouped.
-If APIToolkit detects any change, you have to explicitly acknowledge the change or the error.
-Since APIToolkit allows teams to work on one project, if a change is not acknowledged, it may be seen as non-acknowledged error by other team members.
+If monoscope detects any change, you have to explicitly acknowledge the change or the error.
+Since monoscope allows teams to work on one project, if a change is not acknowledged, it may be seen as non-acknowledged error by other team members.

 After a successful integration you should see this.